 The electronic design minor allows students to expand the intellectual and technical skills needed to design, analyze and synthesize effective 2-D and 3-D form typology, utilizing rapid prototyping techniques, and effective collaboration and communication skills.
 Coursework includes 2-D and 3-D design, visualization and communication, animation and virtual representation, and multimedia and interactive design as they relate to the building arts professions.

 - ELDS 225 Electronic Design I: Digital Communication for the Building Arts

 - ELDS 325 Electronic Design II: Digital Modeling, Rendering and Spatial Simulation

-- ELDS 330 Visualization in Electronic Design I
+- ELDS 330 Visualization in Digital Design

 - — Directed elective†